tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Android 端集成/定制开发/点播场景/接入文档_intl_en.md

 >?The `TXVodPlayConfig#setMaxCacheItems` API used for configuration on earlier versions has been deprecated and is not recommended.

-## Advanced Feature Usage
+## Using Advanced Features

 ### 1. Video preloading

 #### Step 1.
 Use video preloading

 In UGSV playback scenarios, the preloading feature contributes to a smooth viewing experience: When a video is being played, you can load the next video to be played back on the backend.
-When users switch to the next video, it will have been loaded and can be played back immediately.
+When a user switches to the next video, it will already be loaded and can be played back immediately.

 Video preloading can deliver an instant playback effect but has certain performance overheads.
 If your business needs to preload many videos, we recommend you use this feature together with [video predownloading](#download).